-Omio is rounding up all the Sony Xperia Z2 reviews over the past week from the major tech titles in the UK.
+Omio is rounding up all the mobile phone reviews over the past week from the major tech titles in the UK.

 This is all in order to bring you an all-inclusive and encompassing view of the opinions, from the various handset reviewers.